Kylie Gillies

-Kylie Gillies (born 4 May 1967) is Australian television presenter for the Seven Network, based in Sydney, Australia.
+Kylie Gillies (born 4 May 1967) is an Australian television presenter for the Seven Network, based in Sydney, Australia.
 Gillies is the co-host of The Morning Show with Larry Emdur.

 Career

 Gillies was born in Tamworth and attended Tamworth High School.
 She started working as a researcher at radio station 2TM, then began working as a reporter, producer and news presenter for Prime Television for ten years.
 Her first role at Seven was an assistant producer on Seven's Late News with Anne Fulwood.

 Prior to The Morning Show, Gillies was on Sportsworld as the sports news presenter.
 Gillies has also been a reporter for Seven's Australian Open Tennis coverage, providing the weather and the sports reports for each day of the Open.